 An interesting use of these shortcut keys is to speed up editing tasks, not just mass deletions.
 For instance, let's say you wanted to change the word "sidestep" to "sideways."
 Normally you would find some way to simply delete "step" and type "ways."
 This could involve pressing Delete or Backspace four times to get rid of the unwanted portion of the word.
 You can make your edit faster if you just position the insertion point at the beginning of "step," press Ctrl+Delete once, and then type "ways."

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (11830) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (11830) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, 2021, and Word in Microsoft 365.
 You can find a version of this tip for the older menu interface of Word here: Deleting Words.

 Author Bio